Shelleynguy/OLed-PCB-control/README.md

 - On/off latch power circuit for energy efficiency
 - Designed for Arduino Nano integration
 - Easy-to-manufacture PCB (tested with JLCPCB)
-- Includes schematic, PCB layout, and component list
+- Includes schematic, PCB layout, and component list such as the custom and assigned footrprints

-## Getting Started

-1. Clone the repository:
+-